awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.BackupRestore.md

 1. Choose **Add option**\.

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, apply the option group when you launch the instance\.
-For more information, see [Creating a DB Instance Running the Microsoft SQL Server Database Engine](USER_CreateMicrosoftSQLServerInstance.md)\.
+For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
    + For an existing DB instance, apply the option group by modifying the instance and attaching the new option group\.
 For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ### CLI<a name="Add.Native.Backup.Restore.CLI"></a>